sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_4_data_queries.md

 </message:GenericData>
 ```

-* Returning a limited amount of observations using `firstNObservations` and `lastNObservations`:
+* Retrieving a limited amount of observations using `firstNObservations` and `lastNObservations`:

         https://ws-entry-point/data/dataflow/ECB/EXR/1.0.0/M.USD.EUR.SP00.A?lastNObservations=2